Depart-de-Sentier/brightcon-2024-material/hackathon/data-lineage/README.md

 Group Data Lineage (by https://github.com/FRaymand and https://github.com/cswh)

-If you are interested in data lineage within LCA and brightway workflows, please participate in:
+If you are interested in data lineage within LCA and brightway workflows, please participate in our discussion:

 https://github.com/brightway-lca/brightway2/discussions/87